-Danny Adams and Clive Webb
+Danny Adams, Clive Webb and Mick Potts

 Danny and Clive are the main names in this Panto and this is their 15th year at the Theatre Royal.
 The program shows past advertising posters for past Pantomimes and its interesting to see their names go from tiny letters, behind a soap celebrity.
 To now where they are top of the poster in second-largest type after the title.
 A position that they truly deserve, as they put everything into the show and do so much physical humour.
-Although I feel is strange that they are neither the Beauty or the Beast, but as essentially the main characters in the show.
+Although I feel is strange that they are neither the Beauty nor the Beast, but are essentially the main characters in the show.